muhammadyaseen/flume-plugins/README.md

 # Flume Pluggables (aka Plugins)
 [![Build Status](https://travis-ci.org/muhammadyaseen/flume-plugins.svg?branch=master)](https://travis-ci.org/muhammadyaseen/flume-plugins)

+Contact info at [my website](http://muhammadyaseen.github.io) or [@nisaydhm](www.twitter.com/nisaydhm)

 ## About Apache Flume
 > "Apache Flume is a distributed, reliable, and available system for efficiently collecting, aggregating and moving large amounts of log data from many different sources to a centralized data store."

 (from [Flume User Guide](https://flume.apache.org/FlumeUserGuide.html)).

+## Dev Environment Setup
+If you want to setup Eclipse to make changes and compile yourself, check my post for [How to write Custom Flume components](https://yaseenx.wordpress.com/2017/09/10/developing-custom-apache-flume-components/)

 ## About this repo
 Flume is a flexible piece of software and allows plugging in custom code for many of its components.
 Most probable candidates for custom code are Flume's Interceptors, Event Handlers (for [HTTP Source](https://flume.apache.org/FlumeUserGuide.html#http-source)), and Serializers (e.g. Avro Serializer).
 Less likely but still important components that can be swapped with custom implementations are Channel Selectors, JMS Message Converters, and custom Sink Processors.